 The rags-to-riches tale of the appointed “King of Rock ‘n’ Roll” (played by actor Austin Butler) is focuses on three crucial periods of his life, starting with his humble beginnings in fifties Tupelo, Mississippi, and his fateful meeting with manager Colonel Tom Parker (Tom Hanks).
 The film depicts the hip-gyrating, blue suede shoe-clad singer’s life in the 1960s as a serviceman in Germany, then a Hollywood actor starring in 33 films (Viva Las Vegas and Jailhouse Rock to name a few).
 The 1970s find Presley performing to sold-out audiences in Las Vegas, culminating with his untimely death in 1977.

-With blessings from Presley’s late wife Priscilla, Martin began with a visit to Graceland, the couple’s Southern colonial home in Memphis (and the second-most visited public home in the country).
+With blessings from Presley’s wife Priscilla (played by Olivia DeJonge in the film), Martin began with a visit to Graceland, the couple’s Southern colonial home in Memphis (and the second-most visited public home in the country).
 Due to the pandemic, Martin and Luhrmann’s homeland of Australia doubles as the locations for Tupelo, Graceland, the musical hangout Club Handy on Beale Street in Memphis, and the suites where Presley stayed his five-year stint at the now-defunct Las Vegas International Hotel.

 “Baz was very demanding of his team in a good way and all over the details,” Martin details.
 “We made a number of visits to Memphis and tried to replicate what it would feel like being Elvis on tour in the early part of his career.
 We wanted to recreate Graceland in certain periods as much as possible.
 All of our architectural details were based on blueprints that we were fortunate to access from the Graceland estate.
 For us, Graceland was very much the symbol and expression of Elvis’s success.”